FamilySearch/pewpew/README.md

 Bug fixes:
 - Fixed error where a try run could try to use an endpoint which provides for a provider that it also depends on.
 - Prevent errors from arising due to boolean operators not being evaluated lazily.
+- Fixed error where logger limits only worked when used in conjunction with `kill`.

 Changes:
 - Add modulus `%` expression operator.